-We support service members severely injured in combat, military caregivers, single-parent service members and veterans, veterans and their families.
-We provide claims and benefits assistance, financial aid referrals, legal help and career coaching.
+We support service members severely injured in combat, military caregivers, single-parent service members, and veterans and their families.
+We provide claims and benefits assistance, respite care assistance, emergency assistance resources, housing and financial aid referrals, legal help and career coaching.

 The National Association of American Veterans, Inc. (NAAV) was established in 2005 to assist the severely wounded warriors, especially single parent service members, military caregivers, disabled veterans and their families by helping them access their benefits, improving communications and coordination for veterans and collaborating among health agencies, medical professional, organizations, educational organization and the general public.